Graduate Student Handbook

 V. REQUIREMENTS FOR PROGRAM COMPLETION: THE 2-4-6 PLAN

-Students should strive to work within the time frame established below and must be followed to remain in good standing in the graduate program.
-If a student is unable to meet these deadlines, they may be discontinued from the graduate program.
+The graduate program encourages our students to complete their PhDs within six years.
+We have developed a 2-4-6 Plan that outlines on the program’s expectations.
+Following this outline is vital to remain in good standing in the graduate program.
+If a student is unable to meet these deadlines and fails to demonstrate consistent, satisfactory progress toward their degree, they may be discontinued from the graduate program.
 In some cases, students can request a limited probationary extension (see below).

 A. Deadlines for Ph.D.
 Program Completion